Priyanka-1412/Tic-Tac-Toe/README.md

 ### How to play

 #### Players details
 When the game is loaded, you need to enter name for player 1 and Player 2.
 Once ready click on play button.
 You can also select emoji 🐻👨‍🏫and use it as Player ID.
-If user input not provided that the default one is Player 1 and player 2.
+If user input not provided, the default one is Player 1 and player 2.
 #### Player 1 versus Player 2.
 You just need to click in a position in the board to have the given player to play it.
 The current player will be highlighted on right hand side of the screen.
 #### Game over: